informatics-isi-edu/ermrest/docs/user-doc/annotation.md

 ### Context Names

-List of _context_ names that are used in ermrest:
+List of _context_ names that are used in ERMrest:

 - `"compact"`: Any compact, tabular presentation of data from multiple entities.
   - `"compact/brief"`: A limited compact, tabular presentation of data from multiple entities to be shown under the `detailed` context.
 In this context, only a page of data will be shown with a link to the access the `compact` context for more detail.
   - `"compact/select"`: A sub-context of `compact` that is used for selecting entities, e.g. when prompting the user for choosing a foreign key value.